 The exhibition includes interactive experiences, and will appeal not only to bike and motor sport enthusiasts but to anyone curious about social history, popular culture, design and technology.

-- A 1868 Michaux-Perreaux, the first steam powered velocipede and oldest known motorcycle in the world;
+- An 1871 Perreaux, the first steam-powered velocipede and oldest known motorcycle in the world

 - The earliest Australian designed and built machines including a Spencer produced in Brisbane in 1906;